HP Hood

 HP Hood LLC is an American dairy company based in Lynnfield, Massachusetts.
-Hood was founded in 1846 in Charlestown, Massachusetts, by Harvey Perley Hood.
+Hood was founded in 1846 in Derry, New Hampshire, by Harvey Perley Hood.
+After two years in Derry, Hood took his milk south and established a factory in Charlestown, Massachusetts.
 Recent company acquisitions by HP Hood have expanded its reach from predominantly New England to the broader United States.
-Today, the company has an annual sales revenue of about $3.2 billion and more than 3,400 employees.
+Today, the company has annual sales revenue of about $3.2 billion and more than 3,400 employees.

 From 1980 to 1995, HP Hood was owned by Agway.
 That year, the company was acquired by the Kaneb Family.
 HP Hood is an independently owned, private company and is listed at #216 on the Forbes "America's Largest Private Companies 2018" list.

 History

 In 1984, HP Hood was the first dairy to bring Lactaid-branded milk to the New England market; entrepreneur Alan Kligerman had introduced the Lactaid brand of lactase dietary supplements in 1977 and then started to license the brand to dairies in 1982.
 In 1987, HP Hood, which had always been focused on New England, went nationwide for the first time with a low-fat ice milk product, Hood Light.

 In early 1991, Kligerman licensed the Lactaid brand to Johnson & Johnson subsidiary McNeil, which launched a massive advertising campaign that turned Lactaid into J&J's fastest-growing brand of the 1990s.
 That same year, under McNeil's supervision of the brand, HP Hood became the official supplier of Lactaid milk for the East Coast of the United States.

 In 2001, HP Hood renegotiated its contract with McNeil and became the official supplier of Lactaid milk for the entire United States market.
 By 2004, Lactaid was the No. 1 national brand of milk in the United States.

 In 2004, the company acquired Crowley Foods, based in Binghamton, New York; and Kemps, based in St. Paul, Minnesota.
 In 2007, HP Hood acquired Crystal Cream and Butter Company, based in Sacramento, California, but then sold it that same year to Foster Farms Dairy.
 In 2008, they acquired the ice cream business of Brigham's Ice Cream, based in Arlington, Massachusetts.
 These acquisitions effectively expanded the company's reach from New England and New York to the broader United States.

 In 2017, the company purchased a former Muller Quaker plant in Batavia, New York.
 In 2022, the company purchased land in Greenville, Texas, and has plans to expand capacity.

-As of January 2023, the company's corporate officers were as follows: